rhinock/MarketplaceServicesSuite/README.md

   - Price – required, money.
   - Amount – required, positive int.
 - The following operations are allowed for Item: get/list/add/update/delete.

+## RESTful Web API

+ The goal of this module is to provide an overview of REST architecture style and its advanced topics like documentation and versioning.
+Practical task includes implementation of the APIs for both Catalog and Carting services.

+### Task 1

+Create REST based WEB API for **Catalog Service**.

+**Functional Requirements:**

+- The following actions should be supported:
+  - List of categories
+  - List of Items (filtration by category id and pagination)
+  - Add category
+  - Add item
+  - Update category
+  - Update item
+  - Delete Item
+  - Delete category (with the related items)

+**Non-functional Requirements (NFR):**

+- Testability
+- All endpoints should correspond to at least the 2nd level of the maturity model.
+Few of the endpoints should follow the 3rd level.

+### Task 2

+Create REST based WEB API for **Carting Service**.

+**Functional Requirements:**

+- Versioning
+  - Version 1 - API should support the following actions:
+    - Get cart info.
+      - Input params: cart unique Key (string).
+      - Returns a cart model (cart key + list of cart items).
+    - Add item to cart.
+      - Input params: cart unique Key (string) + cart item model.
+      - Returns 200 if item was added to the cart.
+If there was no cart for specified key – creates it.
+Otherwise returns a corresponding HTTP code.
+    - Delete item from cart.
+      - Input params: cart unique key (string) and item id (int).
+      - Returns 200 if item was deleted, otherwise returns corresponding HTTP code.
+  - Version 2 – the same as Version 1 but with the following changes:
+    - Get cart info.
+      - Returns a list of cart items instead of cart model.
+- API documentation.
+Each API version should have its own documentation.

+**Non-functional Requirements (NFR):**

+- Testability
+- Extensibility (via Versioning)
+- Self-Documented API.
+API documentation should be generated during the build.
+XML-Docs could be used for providing details of the endpoints.